 lightTheme class.
 In fact,

-_1lheu5d10 is highlighted on the right pane and you can see the fonts and (just above) the box shadow values.
+_1lheu5d10 is highlighted on the right pane, and you can see the fonts and (just above) the box shadow

-I optimised the site build with subfont, which explains the
+values.
+I optimized the site build with subfont, which explains the

 Work Sans font appearing as